 We are occasionally involved in legal proceedings that arise in the ordinary course of business.
 Most of these proceedings are appeals by landowners of zoning and variance approvals of local zoning boards.
 While the outcome of these proceedings cannot be predicted with certainty, management does not expect any pending matters to have a material adverse effect on our financial condition or results of operations.
-We are currently in discussions with the Department of Labor to settle an investigation it has conducted into employment practices put into place prior to our acquisition of Crown Communication.
-Upon notification by the Department of Labor of its investigation, the practices were ceased.
-We anticipate the settlement to be approximately \$200,000.
+We are currently in discussions with the Department of Labor (the "DOL") to settle an investigation the DOL has conducted into employment practices put into place prior to our acquisition of CCI.
+Upon notification by the DOL of its investigation, the practices were ceased.
+We anticipate the settlement to be approximately \$200.000.